SIMBA-training-courses

 SIMBA# Training Courses

-Training concept
+Training Concept

-In order to be able to cover the increasingly growing range of topics that can be simulated with SIMBA# in training modules, a new module system has been introduced.
-Each module contains a four-hour interactive online training session with three to a maximum of eight participants.
-A total of five basic modules and 18 special modules are offered.
+In order to be able to cover the increasingly growing range of topics that can be simulated with SIMBAin training modules, a new module system has been introduced.
+Each module contains a four-hour interactive online training session with four to a maximum of six participants.
+A total of seven basic modules and 20 special modules are offered.
 There is a registration list for each module.
 If there are enough interested parties on the module list, an online date search will be conducted and the module will then be held shortly after.
 The currently scheduled modules are displayed on the website and other interested applicants can still register for them.
-The modules offered are presented below.
+The price per module is €250 (plus VAT).
+Once a sufficient number of interested participants have registered on the module list, an online scheduling process is initiated and the module is conducted shortly thereafter.
+The currently scheduled modules are displayed on the website; additional interested participants may register.

 If a topic is missing, please send us an email at sekretariat@ifak-ts.com and we will try to expand the range of modules.